Bride price traps women in relationships that they cant get out from

 MIFUMI’s advocacy activities have varied far and wide between and are adapted as the need arises.

 MIFUMI has recently achieved a favourable ruling on the issue of bride price, which has been a core campaign issue for the organisation for 14 years.
-In August 2015, the Supreme Court of Uganda ruled that the refund of bride price was unconstitutional, signifying a critical next step in the campaign against the practice and other harmful cultural practices.
+On 6th August 2015, the Supreme Court of Uganda ruled that the refund of bride price was unconstitutional, signifying a critical next step in the campaign against the practice and other harmful cultural practices.